Al3zama1/swe-notes/CCNA/51 - Virtual Routing & Forwarding (VRF).md

 	* **However, the kind of VRF we are talking about here is VRF-lite (VRF without MPLS).**
 * VRF is commonly used by service providers to allow one device to carry traffic from multiple customers.
 	* Each customer's traffic is isolated from the other.
-	* Customer IP addresses can overlap without issues because each VRF is a separate routing table.
+	* Customer IP addresses can overlap without issues because each VRF creates a separate routing table.

 ## VRF Configuration
 ![VRF configuration](./img4/VRF-configuratoin.png)